NewGuy103/password-manager/README.md

-# password-mgr
+# password_mgrmgr

-The `password-mgr` module provides functionalities for managing passwords, user authentication, and encryption within an SQLite database.
+The `password_mgr` module provides functionalities for managing passwords, user authentication, and encryption within an SQLite database.

 **Note**: This module assumes the presence of an SQLite database file named `PasswordManager.db` in the same working directory.
 The functionalities provided by this module will reference and interact with this database for managing passwords, user authentication, and encryption.